tramitit/guides/en/portugal/request_for_land_registry_certificate.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Learn how to get a Certidão Predial Permanente in Portugal online through 'Predial Online', including necessary documents and costs.
-Renewal info included.
+description: Get your Land Registry Certificate in Portugal.
+Learn the steps, required documents, and how to ensure your property is debt-free and legally unoccupied.
 draft: false
-meta_title: 'Portugal Land Registry Certificate: How to Obtain & Requirements'
+meta_title: 'Land Registry Certificate in Portugal: Essential Guide & Steps'
-title: 'Portugal Land Registry Certificate: How to Obtain & Requirements'
+title: 'Land Registry Certificate in Portugal: Essential Guide & Steps'
 translationKey: portugal-request_for_land_registry_certificate
 ---

 ## Description